epec254/rag_code/README.md

 # Sample code

+**To get started, clone this repo as a Git Folder in your Databricks workspace.**

-*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.  **To get started, clone this repo as a Git Folder in your Databricks workspace.***
+*Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.*

 ## RAG Cookbook